 Ferries from Mainland Italy

-- Ports in Northeastern mainland Italy: Venice
+- Ports in northeastern mainland Italy: Venice

-- Ports in Northwestern mainland Italy: Genoa, Savona
+- Ports in northwestern mainland Italy: Genoa, Savona

-- Ports in Eastern mainland Italy: Cesenatico, Pesaro, Ancona, Tremoli, Bari
+- Ports in eastern mainland Italy: Cesenatico, Pesaro, Ancona, Tremoli, Bari

-- Ports in Southern mainland Italy: Villa San Giovanni, Brindisi
+- Ports in southern mainland Italy: Villa San Giovanni, Brindisi

-Main ports of Sicily are:
+The main ports in Sicily are: